 Tony: “Our API can easily be combined with other APIs.
-Customers can for example combine our IoT Programmable SIM API with the Phone Numbers API by Nexmo to use their virtual phone number on a mobile device with a programmable SIM card.
-Our API can move virtual phone numbers between SIM cards on demand, which opens up new horizons for creativity with developers.”
+Customers can for example combine our IoT Programmable SIM API with the Phone Numbers API by Vonage (formerly called Nexmo) to use their virtual phone number on a mobile device with a programmable SIM card.
+Our API can move virtual phone numbers between SIM cards on-demand, which opens up new horizons for creativity with developers.”

 What tip do you want to give users of the IoT Programmable SIM API?